sjmikler/progress-table/README.md

 Allows you to quickly see what is going on.
 Increases readability and cuteness of your command line logging.

+> Note: version 1.0 introduced new features and changes of default behaviour.
+> The old version is still available by importing `progress_table.ProgressTableV0`.

 ## Features

 * Displaying pretty table in the terminal